 - Energy review.
 This term defines the ways in which organizations review their energy systems, which are typically consumption and usage.
 Consumption may include energy sources such as electricity and natural gas.
 Usage consists of an inventory, which lists each item that consumes energy.

-- Energy management systems review.
+- EM systems review.
 Planned intervals during which top management conducts an evaluation of the effectiveness of the EMS.
 This process includes the maintenance of the records of management review, recording decisions and actions regarding the improvement in the organization’s energy performance, changes to the energy policy, objectives, targets, allocation of energy assets and communication to people in the organization.

 - Energy Performance Indicator (EnPI).
 This term refers to a metric ratio or a more complex method that provides a quantitative value or a measure of energy performance as determined by the organization.